vijaykalidindi/whytho/README.md

 ## Custom Review Guidance

-The bot supports repository-specific review criteria by reading a `guidance.md` file from the target repository's root directory.
+The bot supports repository-specific review criteria by reading a `.whytho/guidance.md` file from the target repository.
 This allows each project to customize the AI reviewer's focus areas and criteria.

-### Creating guidance.md
+### Creating .whytho/guidance.md

-Create a `guidance.md` file in your repository root with your custom review guidelines:
+Create a `.whytho/guidance.md` file in your repository with your custom review guidelines:

 ```markdown
 # Code Review Guidance